|Closing Market Price||$15.60|

-Every quarter the Fund pays dividends and those investors who purchase the Fund before the ex-dividend date will receive the next dividend distribution.
+Every month the Fund pays dividends and those investors who purchase the Fund before the ex-dividend date will receive the next dividend distribution.
 Investors who purchase on or after the ex-dividend date will not receive the next dividend distribution.
-The value of the dividend is subtracted from the Fund's NAV on the ex-dividend date each quarter.
+The value of the dividend is subtracted from the Fund's NAV on the ex-dividend date each month.
 So when the NAV is reported with an "ex-div" behind it, this means that the amount of the dividend has already been taken out of the NAV.

 An open-end fund may be purchased or sold at NAV, plus sales charge in some cases.
 An open-end fund will issue new shares when an investor wants to purchases shares in the fund and will sell assets to redeem shares when an investor wants to sell shares.
 When selling an open-end fund the price the seller receives is established at the close of the market when the NAV is calculated.
 Unlike the open-end fund, a closed-end fund has a limited number of shares outstanding and trades on an exchange at the market price based on supply and demand.
 An investor may purchase or sell shares at market price while the exchange is open.
 The common shares may trade at a discount or premium to the NAV.

 DRIP is the Dividend Reinvestment Plan.
 The DRIP price is the cost per share for all participants in the reinvestment plan.
 The DRIP price is determined by one of two scenarios.
 One, if the Common Shares are trading at a discount, the DRIP price is the weighted average cost to purchase the Common Shares from the NYSE or elsewhere.
 Lastly, if the Common Shares are trading at a premium, the DRIP price is the determined either the higher of the NAV or approximately 95% of the Common Share price.